kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 2) Ensure "Enable email confirmations" and Email provider as desired.
 3) Add the Redirect URLs to Auth settings.
 4) In your application:
+   - Create lms_frontend/.env (copy .env.example if available)
-   - Set .env in lms_frontend with REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_ANON_KEY, REACT_APP_FRONTEND_URL, REACT_APP_HEALTHCHECK_PATH
+   - Set REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_ANON_KEY, REACT_APP_FRONTEND_URL, REACT_APP_HEALTHCHECK_PATH
    - npm install && npm start
    - Navigate to /signup to create a user
-5) Insert a profile row for your new user (or create an insert trigger that creates profiles on signup):
+5) Insert a profile row for your new user (or create an insert trigger to auto-create profiles):

 ```sql
 insert into public.profiles (id, full_name, role)
 values ('<auth_user_id>', 'Admin User', 'admin');
 ```

-Alternatively, create a trigger to auto-create profile on signup:
+Optional trigger to auto-create profile on signup:

 ```sql
 create or replace function public.handle_new_user()